 Skip to Content

-The Bachelor of Business (Organisational Technology Management) will give you an in-depth understanding of the impact of technology and the skills needed to manage technology in a rapidly-changing and technology-oriented workplace.
+The Bachelor of Business (Organisational Technology Management) will give you an in-depth understanding of the impact of technology, data and the skills needed to manage these to help businesses succeed.

 Find out more about the Bachelor of Business parent structure

-When you study a Bachelor of Business (Organisational Technology Management) at Massey University, you will learn how technology is changing business practices and how you can manage this change.
+When you study a Bachelor of Business (Organisational Technology Management) at Massey University, you will learn how technology and data is changing business practices and how you can manage this change.

 New tools and technology are constantly changing the environment in which businesses operate.
 For instance, the cloud’s rapid adoption as a business tool.
 Or the importance placed on the huge quantity of data that is collected and how to analyse this (big data and analytics).